 Do you use connection cards in your service?

-They can be a great way for guests (and regular attenders) to communicate with the church or ask for more information.
+They can be a great way for guests (and regulars) to communicate with the church or ask for more information.

 Which means you don’t really know they were there.

-Which means you can't intentionally follow up with them or help them get connected into the life of the church.
+Which means you can't intentionally follow up with them or help them get connected to the life of the church.